 Completion of a COB upper-division course of at least three credit hours as part of an international short-term faculty-led program with a COB faculty member.
 This action will not result in a reduction of the total hours required toward the degree.

-- Completion of six hours from the list below:
+- Completion of three hours from the following:

 - Accounting: ACC 506

 - Anthropology: ANT 100, 303, 330, 331, 332, 334, 335.
 Note: ANT 100 or GRY 100 or REL 210 may be used toward General Education requirements.

 - Economics: ECO 346, 456, 565

 - English: ENG 341, 361

 - Geography: GRY 100, 305, 320, 321, 323.
 Note: GRY 100 or ANT 100 or REL 210 may be used toward General Education requirements.